swayok/alternative-laravel-cache/Readme.md

 If you think that this is correct behavior - go away, you don't need this lib.

+I was quite confused when attempted to use Laravel's version of tagging.
+Laravel's version works like folders (hierarchial cache), but not like tags.
+I tried to understand for what purpose Laravel's tagging can be used and haven't found any.
+It's totally useless in almost any situation.
+Hopefully there are compatible drivers provided by http://www.php-cache.com/.

 How it works with this lib:

     Cache::tags(['tag1', 'tag2'])->get('tag-test1');    //< 'ok' - use Cache::get('tag-test1') instead